AKROGIS/LACL_Fish/Readme.md

 #### Tables (Phase2)

-* SonarCountFileCounts - In addition to summary metadata, each file usually includes a list of records for each fish count in the file.
+* `SonarCountFileCounts` - In addition to summary metadata, each file usually includes a list of records for each fish count in the file.
 All these records are captured in this table.
-* SonarCountFiles - One record for each file uploaded.
+* `SonarCountFiles` - One record for each file uploaded.
 The record includes a `Contents` field which contains the entire contents of the source file.
-* SonarCountFileSummaries - Each file contains Summary (metadata) about the counts in the file.
-This data is extracted to tabular form in this table (one record per file)
+* `SonarCountFileSummaries` - Each file contains a summary (metadata) about the counts in the file.
+This data is extracted to tabular form in this table (one record per file).

 ## Phase 3 (Escapement)